 This course is a continuation of Speaking Ojibwe I, placing emphasis on values.
 The focus will be on encouraging teachers and families with young children to participate in revitalizing the Ojibwe language and traditions into everyday life.
 Prerequisite: OJI 101.
-(ECE students may use this class in place of OJI 102.
-Other students must use this class as an elective).
-Offered in Spring.

-OJI 20I (4 credits)
+ECE students may use this class in place of OJI 102.
+Other students must use this class as an elective.

-Speaking Ojibwe III
+OJI 20I (4 credits) | fall/spring semester Speaking Ojibwe III

 This course is designed to teach advanced grammar and Ojibwe literacy.
 Verbal skills will be emphasized through storytelling, literacy, and immersion through composition and media.
 Prerequisites: OJI 102.
-Offered in Fall & Spring.
+Course is repeatable for credit.

-OJI 202 (4 credits) Speaking Ojibwe IV This course is designed to continue teaching advanced grammar and Ojibwe literacy.
-The major emphasis of this course will be on public speaking and on writing an Ojibwe composition.
+OJI 202 (4 credits) | fall/spring semester Speaking Ojibwe IV this course will be on public speaking and on writing an Ojibwe composition.
 Prerequisites: OJI 201.
-Offered in Fall & Spring.
+Course is repeatable for credit.